Department and Program Recommendations for First-Year Students

 For further information, see the department website www.macalester.edu/academics/biology

 CHEM 111 (General Chemistry I) and CHEM 112 (General Chemistry II) together provide an in-depth introduction to modern chemical ideas.
-CHEM 115 (Accelerated General Chemistry) is a more advanced introductory course which covers key topics from both 111 and 112 in a single semester.
+CHEM 115 (Accelerated General Chemistry) is a more advanced introductory course which covers key topics from both CHEM 111 and CHEM 112 in a single semester.
 CHEM 111 and 115 are offered only in the fall and CHEM 112 is offered only in the spring.
-All entering students considering majors in chemistry or biology, and those seeking admission to medical school upon graduation, should take either 111 or 115 in their first semester.
-One can place into 115 with a score of 4 or 5 on the Chemistry Advanced Placement test, a score of 5 or higher on either the higher or standard level Chemistry International Baccalaureate exam, or with a strong performance on the online chemistry placement test.
+We urge all entering students considering majors in chemistry or biology, or those seeking admission to medical school or another health profession graduate program, to take either CHEM 111 or CHEM 115 in their first semester.
+You have two “versions” of CHEM 111 to choose from: In some sections, in-class time is used primarily for lecturing; practicing problem-solving is primarily outside of class.
+In other sections, in-class time is used primarily for practicing problem solving; students watch lecture videos outside of class.
+Please register for a CHEM 111 section that matches your preferred learning style.
+You can place into CHEM 115 with a score of 4 or 5 on the Chemistry Advanced Placement test, a score of 5 or higher on either the higher or standard level Chemistry International Baccalaureate exam, or with a strong performance on the online chemistry placement test.
 Please contact Dr. Marc Rodwogin (email@example.com) for access to the placement test.
 Please see the Chemistry Department web site (http://www.macalester.edu/academics/chemistry/) for more information.

 We explore the languages, literatures, cultures, and archaeological remains of this region in the distant past, from Rome to Greece, Egypt, Israel and beyond.
 Here students learn Arabic, Greek, Hebrew, or Latin (all of which fulfill the Second Language Requirement), and together with faculty analyze and interpret ancient texts, societies, and material culture, as well as explore art and archaeology, myth, history, and the religions, political structures and ideas that arise from this part of the ancient world.

 Other good approaches for students interested in the field would be to begin a classical language (Latin, Arabic and Hebrew begin this fall).
 For further information on majors and minors, study abroad programs, and what faculty and students are up to in the Classical Mediterranean and Middle East, please see our website: http://www.macalester.edu/academics/classics/.
-Specific questions can be addressed to department chair Brian Lush at firstname.lastname@example.org.
+Specific questions can be addressed to the department chair, Professor Nanette Goldman, at firstname.lastname@example.org.
 We look forward to seeing you around the third floor of Old Main!

 If you have studied Latin previously, please consult the department website for how to place yourself into the right Latin course: http://www.macalester.edu/academics/classics/majorsminors/wheretostart/.